ham2k/polo.ham2k.com/content/en/docs/tips-and-tricks/index.md

 In most activation reference fields (POTA, SOTA, etc) you only need to enter letters and number, and PoLo will automatically fill in any dashes and slashes.
 And in many cases you can skip the prefix too and PoLo will guess it from the callsign.

 So for a POTA Park-to-Park contact with, say, `LB4FH` in `NO-2518`, you can just enter `2518` and PoLo will fill in the rest.

+For SOTA reference `VK1/AC-001`, you can just enter `VK1AC001` and PoLo will fill in the rest.

 ## Quick field selection